Colyton, New Zealand: History

 Colyton Clocks: The largest collection of timepieces in the Southern Hemisphere from all over the world.
-The oldest piece is over 300 years old and many others are over 100 years old.
+The oldest piece is over 300 years old, and many others are over 100 years old.

-Colyton is named after Colyton, Devon, from where many of the early settlers of the district had come.
+Colyton is named after Colyton, Devon, from where many of the early settlers of the district came.

-Colyton Hall: The Hall was built in 1890, and following a fire in 1995 was rebuilt.
+The Colyton Hall was built in 1890, and following a fire in 1995, it was rebuilt.
 Because of the rebuild, the hall has many modern amenities.
 The Hall has a news board outside to show local events.